louiswicks/CV/README.md

 - The continued search for my top 25 favorite films
 - Addicted to competitive team sports of any kind
-- Daily body weight/free weight exercise
+- Body weight/free weight exercise
 - And unfortunately I'm a life long Tottenham supporter

 ## Links